-Once in my junior year, I saw on the personal website of a friend called Steven having the following excerpt from This Is the Life by Annie Dillard:
+Once in my junior year, I saw on Steven's blog the following excerpt from This Is the Life by Annie Dillard:

 This Is the Life